-Midnight Commander (mc) [29] is an open source file manager for free operating systems.
+Midnight Commander{mc} [23] is an open source file manager for free operating systems.
 It has high degree of portability and can be compiled and run on a number of operating system including Linux.
 We used mc version 4.5.55 for our experiment.
 This version has a known buffer overflow error.
-According to [30], the bug is triggered when midnight commander is used to process symbolic links in tgz archives.
+According to [24], the bug is triggered when midnight commander is used to process symbolic links in tgz archives.
 Absolute symbolic links in the archives are translated into links relative to the start of the tgz file.
 The buffer that is used to form the relative link is never initialized and hence can be overflowed inside the strcat procedure.
+Unfortunately, our system failed in logging the extended mc execution and thus EFF can not be applied.
+We used the failure inducing input only to conduct the study.
 Figure 9 shows the code corresponding to the bug.